LuiseFreese/blog/iceberg-model.md

 * level 1

+lack of focus
+lack of efficiency AND effectiveness wasting time busy but not productive

+* level 2
 abusement of tools
 information hiding
-cover my ass

-* level 2
-no specialized tools in place

 * level 3
 knowledge is power